Robaina/Robaina.github.io/blog/NOTES.md

 * Brief tips that I learnt about keeping clean, readable code (after reading Clean code by this guy)
 * A post about this magic hexagon game, how I solved it with a MILP and my generalization: the magic-gon.
 Probably good opportunity to port code to JavaScript.
 * A post about the dependency graph generated from Euclid's Elements and link to application.
 That's so cool...
+* A post about Goldbach's comet.
+I have the code in R. I could insert jupyter notebook.
+Also, there are other things I did in R that could be shown in the blog...

 # Tips to writing engaging blogs
 * Add a call to action to each post such as, "if you enjoyed this post, please share in Twitter/Facebook" or "please leave a comment or drop me a line!"